swip3798/i3-gaps-popos/README.md

 # i3-gaps-popos
-This is a fork of i3-gaps-deb to run on popos.
+This is a fork of i3-gaps-deb to run on Pop_!OS.
 It simply skips the sources check since those are already maintained on Pop_!OS.

 Tool to create and install Pop_!OS packages of _i3-gaps_.

 ## How does it work?